GaiaViz/docs/2. Operating GaiaViz- interface and tools/Modes.md

 ---
 # Modes

-GaiaViz has different modes that you select via the keyboard
-- camera : manipulate only cameras to visually explore the scene
+GaiaViz has different modes that you select via the keyboard: camera (C key) explore the scene
 - glyph : edit the glyphs
 - grids, to work on the grids
 - tag mode, to annotate the scene